maxammann/blog/content/posts/2021-04-24-tlspuffin-glossary.md

 categories: [research-blog]
 ---

 In the previous posts we already used some terms quite loosely.
-Therefore I present a glossary in this post.

 |Term|Description|